IDMNYU/IdeationPrototypingSpring2022_Bennett/schedule.md

         <li><a href = "Care_Package.md">Care Packages </a>and post it under "ClassMate Discovery tab" on your Process site (if you have not already done so)</li>
         <li><a href = "input_map.md">Personal Input Map</a> and post it under "ClassMate Discovery tab" on your Process site (if you have not already done so)</li>
         <li><a href = "classmate_discovery.md">Classmate Discovery Part 1: Research</a></li>
         <li>Post to your <a href= "constant_input_output.md">constant input/output</a> details to your process website: What are you going to do?
 What does this mean?
 What SPECIFIC resources are you going to utilize?
 What is the next step?
 What is the step after that?
 Include your proposed schedule (when? actual dates.
 Make the due dates Sundays - 2pm EST.) Post to your process website, under constant input/output tab.
-Also, gather ans secure the resources you need to work.</li>
+Also, gather and secure the resources you need to work.</li>
         <li> Post your <a href = "SketchBook_wk2.md"> sketchbook </a>work to your Process site under the "sketchbook" tab.</li>
         <li><a href ="Time_Management_System.md">Time Management System</a></li>
     </ul>